Konkan Cycling Diaries: Mumbai to Goa – Part II

 I rode on south towards Arambol beach, as the rice plantations slowly disappeared and hotels and resorts sprung up on every inch of land.
 At 10 am, I reached at a beach shack at Mandrem beach where I got a celebratory beer and breakfast.

 Mandrem beach was beautifully located with a clean tidal river flowing towards the sea.
 The beach itself was surprisingly clean.
 I spent the rest of the morning and the afternoon at the cafe as I watched the tide change directions in the river.
-My bus was at 8 pm from Mapusa, 23 km away.
+My bus back to Mumbai was at 8 pm from Mapusa, 23 km away.

 I left Mandrem by 5:15 pm, and rode through crowds at Ashwem and Morjim on my way to Mapusa.
 As I crossed over the bridge from Morjim to Siolim, the signs and advertisements in Russian switched to English as I was well and truly in the heart of India’s most touristic parts.